Saravanansj/Documentsofstock/README.md

 ## Acknowledgments

+- The code is intended for educational and illustrative purposes and may require further refinement for real-world applications.
 - Mention any contributors, data sources, or references here.